traffordDataLab/trafford_themes/data/children/metadata/grades_5_or_above_ks4.md

 Source: <a href="https://www.gov.uk/government/collections/statistics-gcses-key-stage-4" target="_blank">Statistics: GCSEs (key stage 4), DfE</a>

-Data for Trafford compared to the average of 10 Children's Services Statistical Neighbours as defined in the <a href='https://www.gov.uk/government/publications/local-authority-interactive-tool-lait' target='_blank'>Children's Services Statistical Neighbour Benchmarking Tool</a>
+Data for Trafford compared to the average of 10 Children's Services Statistical Neighbours as defined in the <a href='https://www.gov.uk/government/publications/local-authority-interactive-tool-lait' target='_blank'>Children's Services Statistical Neighbour Benchmarking Tool</a>.
+Although Trafford's current statistical neighbours were defined in May 2025, the dataset has been refreshed to include their data, and the average recalculated, for each period.

 Indicator: